weavedb/zkjson/README.md

 - `zk_WeaveDB` = `151366322302647300301`

-You can use `zkjson` to convert string to SMT index.
+You can use `zkjson` to convert the string to an SMT index.

 ```javascript
  const { toIndex, fromIndexs } = require("zkjson")